 In lab testing, their product has been found to work better than other specialty washes for technical and delicate (like down) materials.
 “We haven’t found anything yet we can’t defunkify,” says Miller, though not for lack of trying: as they run, ski, cycle, and hike, they’re constantly attempting to create and find the smelliest clothes possible.
 Only this time, they all seem to pass the sniff test.

-WE TRIED IT: We took only two sets of running clothes on a week-long vacation—one treated with Defunkify, one without.
+Testers took only two sets of running clothes on a week-long vacation—one treated with Defunkify beforehand, one without.
 After equal mileage on daily runs, the Defunkify-treated shirt, shorts and sports bra was markedly fresher at the end of the trip.
 We can see the advantage of using the product for destination races, especially if one’s kit will be wadded up and stashed in luggage for several days post-race.

 We also utilized the Active Spray on a five year-old pair of bike shoes.
 The wearer’s spouse does not agree the odor is “the scent of greatness” and has banished the shoes from ever crossing the threshold of the home.
 Treatment with Defunkify Active Spray, which has a strong herbal scent upon application, did bring a significant reduction in unpleasant smells, though not enough to end the exile in the garage.